aderbalfarias/snippet/README.md

 # Example

-Examples of code snippets for consultations and studies
+Examples of code snippets for consultations and studies.

 ## Languages Used
 - C#